PaWiacek/Leak-Detection-Thermography-ML/README.md

 To simulate gas leakages, a test bench including the main components: an air cylinder, a regulator, a valve, and a test tube was constructed.
 Four SUS304 steel test tubes were used in the experiments: two with a drilled hole (leakage) and two airtight (reference samples).
-Each pair consists of one tube with a reflective surface finish and one with a matte surface finish, characterized by different emissivities ϵ, measured experimentally:
+Each pair consisted of one tube with a reflective surface finish and one with a matte surface finish, characterized by different emissivities ϵ, measured experimentally:

 | Sample   | Emmisivity value (averaged) |
 |-------------|-------------|